apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 See [supported list](Supported-list.md).

 ## Optional Plugins
 Java agent plugins are all pluggable.
-Optional plugins could be provided by source codes or in `optional-plugins` folder under agent.
+Optional plugins could be provided in `optional-plugins` folder under agent or 3rd party repositores.
-For using these plugins, you need to compile source codes by yourself, or copy the certain plugins to `/plugins`.
+For using these plugins, you need to put the target plugin jar file into `/plugins`.

 Now, we have the following known optional plugins.
 * [Trace Spring beans](agent-optional-plugins/Spring-bean-plugins.md)